alja/sogetsu.space/_pages/teachers.md

 ---
-layout: archive
+layout: single
 title: Teachers
 permalink: /teachers/
 author_profile: true
+date: 2023-11-06
 ---
-Page under construction.<br>

-Please see <a href="https://www.ikebanasandiego.org/">IkebanaInternational San Diego</a> for more information.
+Please see <a href="https://www.ikebanasandiego.org/teachers">Ikebana International San Diego</a> for the current teachers in San Diego.

+This branch is also hosting Shoka-Kai bimonthly classes given by Ms. Kika Shibata.
+More information at [Shoka Kai San Diego]({% link _pages/kika.md %})

 <!--